modbas/mad76/doc/install/install.md

     -   Full operation of the driving stack is supported in SiL simulation mode

--   Open a new terminal start MAD76 in SiL mode
+-   Open a new terminal and start MAD76 in SiL mode

         ros2 launch mbmad madpisim.launch

--   Open a new terminal and send a maneuver to car 0 (yellow car)
+-   Open a further terminal and send a maneuver to car 0 (yellow car)

         ros2 run mbmadcar send_maneuver.py 0 0.3 0.25